User Guide

 - Edits the student at the specified

-. - The index refers to the index number shown in the student list being displayed on EdRecord.
+INDEX. - The index refers to the index number shown in the student list being displayed on EdRecord.
 The index must be a positive integer 1, 2, 3, …

 - At least one of the optional fields must be provided.